 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the loan amount you can afford

-If you can document that trading provides a consistent source of income, then it may help you get approved.
-If you consistently report trading losses, the losses can make it much more challenging to qualify for a mortgage.
+If you can document that trading provides a consistent source of income, then it may help you get approved or increase the loan you qualify for.
+On the other hand, if trading is your primary source of income and you consistently report trading losses, the losses can make it much more challenging to qualify or reduce the mortgage you can afford.

-Because qualification guidelines for trading losses may vary, we recommend that you contact multiple lenders in the table below to understand how they would handle your unique situation.
+Because qualification guidelines for trading income and losses may vary, we recommend that you contact multiple lenders in the table below to understand how they would handle your unique situation.
 It is important to understand your ability to qualify and the loan amount you can afford before you apply for the mortgage.
 Plus, shopping lenders enables you to find the best loan terms.View All Lenders

 "B3-3.1-09, Other Sources of Income."
 Selling Guide: Fannie Mae Single Family.
 Fannie Mae, October 2 2019.
 Web.« Return to Q&A Home About the author